slorber/react-nested-loader/README.md

 React Nested Loader
 ==========================

-This lib provides a very easy way to inject a loader into deeply nested components.
-For exemple, it removes most boilerplate code you need to inject a loader into a button.
+Easily inject a loader into a button.
+Almost no boilerplate.

 ![image](https://user-images.githubusercontent.com/749374/35107228-b2abbf4a-fc70-11e7-87a5-93528c8797b8.png)
 ![image](https://user-images.githubusercontent.com/749374/35104923-9c57f12e-fc6a-11e7-86ef-aa3a11724dd4.png)

+Maintaining a `loading` prop in state, and passing it down to the deeply nested button/view requires annoying boilerplate that most often can removed.

 ## Usage